rebeckasjostrom/ADTECH-creativespec/README.md

 Important: ad server variable `_ADCLICK_` (as well as all others) can only be used within the index document.

 ## 3. Client Side

+* Rembember to use unique ID and/or classnames to avoid style conflicts with websites.